What is Hip Preservation?

-In most cases, joint preservation of the hip requires surgery.
-The aim of most hip preservation procedures is to repair any bone damage and reconnect any broken bones or torn ligaments that may disrupt the proper function of the joint.
+In many cases, joint preservation of the hip requires surgery.
+The aim of hip preservation procedures is to repair any damage to the soft tissues while reshaping or reorienting bones that are malpositioned and disrupt the proper function of the joint.
 Most hip conditions and joint issues are treated surgically through one of the following techniques:

-A procedure that uses metal plates, screws or pins to stabilize displaced bones so they can heal correctly.
-In many instances, the plates and rods are not surgically removed once the healing process is finished.
+A procedure that uses metal plates, screws or pins to stabilize displaced bones to heal correctly.
+In many instances, the plates and rods remain in the body after healing.

 A procedure in which a small camera, called an arthroscope, is inserted through a small incision to see inside the injured area.
 Using this guidance, the surgeon can clear out or repair damaged tissue, allowing the joint to heal properly.

 Arthroscopic procedures may include:

-- Labral re-fixation: In this procedure, the doctor trims the torn and frayed tissue around the acetabular rim and reattaches the torn labrum to the bone of the rim.
+- Labral re-fixation: In this procedure, the doctor trims the torn and frayed tissue around the acetabular rim and reattaches the torn labrum to the bone of the acetabular rim.

 - Laboral reconstruction: If the labrum is damaged beyond repair, it can be removed and replaced by a piece of tendon.

 - Debridement: In rare cases, simply removing the torn or weakened labral tissue can provide pain relief.

 A procedure to realign the bones of the joint to bear weight on the normal joint cartilage.
-This allows the joint to endure less stress, which reduces symptoms of dysplasia or osteoarthritis.
+This procedure allows the joint to endure less stress, which reduces symptoms and further damage resulting from dysplasia or impingement.
 The most common surgery for adolescents and young adults with hip dysplasia is periacetabular osteotomy (PAO).
-This is a procedure in which the acetabulum is cut free from the pelvis and then repositioned so that it is properly aligned.
-Arthroscopy can be done in conjunction with PAO.
+During this procedure, the acetabulum is cut free from the pelvis and then repositioned to be correctly aligned.
+Arthroscopy can be done in conjunction with a PAO.

 After Surgical Treatment

-For patients who are in the teen to adult years, rehabilitation after surgery typically consists of six months of physical therapy.
+For patients in their teen or adult years, rehabilitation after surgery typically consists of six months of physical therapy.
 Individuals often return to selected activities in four to six months.
 Overall recovery continues up to one year.
 The most intensive part of recovery is in the first three months after surgery.